by Robert A. Muenchen

-To make matters even worse, the above examples work with data stored in a data frame (what most software calls a dataset) but not all work when the data are stored in a matrix.
+To make matters even worse, the above examples work with data stored in a data frame (what most software calls a dataset) but not all them work when the data are stored in a matrix.

 Why are there so many ways to select variables?
 R has many data structures that give it great flexibility, and each can use slightly different approaches to variable selection.
 When you fully integrate matrix algebra language capabilities into the main language, rather than have it exist as a separate language such as SAS/IML, this too requires that you see more of what is often hidden, until you need it, in other software.
-The last few examples come from the dplyr package, which makes variable selection much easier, but of course that also means having to learn more.
+The last few of examples above come from the dplyr package, which makes variable selection much easier, but of course that also means having to learn more.

 Too Many Ways to Transform Variables

-Analytics software typically offers one way to transform variables.
+Data science software typically offers one way to transform variables.
 SAS has its data step.
 SPSS has the COMPUTE statement and so on.
 R has several approaches, some of which are shown below.
 Here are some ways R can create a new variable named “mysum” by adding two variables, x and y:

 mydata$mysum <- mydata$x + mydata$y mydata$mysum <- with(mydata, x + y) mydata["mysum"] <- mydata["x"] + mydata["y"] attach(mydata) mydata$mysum <- x + y detach(mydata) mydata <- within(mydata, mysum <- x + y ) mydata <- transform(mydata, mysum = x + y) library("dplyr") mydata <- mutate(mydata, mysum = x + y) mydata <- mydata %>% mutate(mysum = x + y)